Family Feud: 1999–present

 Steve Harvey's Family Feud has regularly ranked among the top 10 highest-rated programs in all of daytime television programming and third among game shows (behind Wheel of Fortune and Jeopardy!); in February 2014, the show achieved a 6.0 share in the Nielsen ratings, with approximately 8.8 million viewers.
 In June 2015, Family Feud eclipsed Wheel of Fortune, which had been on top for over 30 years, as the most-watched syndicated game show on television, and consistently began ranking among the top three shows in all of syndication.
 The show has had improved syndication clearances and better timeslots.
 It has been airing in early fringe and prime access slots nationwide.

-Reruns of episodes hosted by Dawson, Combs, Anderson, and Karn have been included among Buzzr's acquisitions since its launch on June 1, 2015.
-In 2019, reruns of the Karn-hosted episodes started airing on Up TV during the morning hours.

-Production of Family Feud was shifted from Universal Orlando to Harvey's hometown of Atlanta in 2011, first staged at the Atlanta Civic Center and later at the Georgia World Congress Center.
+Production of Family Feud was shifted from Universal Orlando to Harvey's hometown of Atlanta in 2011, first staged at the Atlanta Civic Center from 2011 to 2015 and later at the Georgia World Congress Center from 2015 to 2017 and from 2020 to 2021.
 Harvey was also originating a syndicated radio show from Atlanta, and the state of Georgia provided tax credits for the production.
 In 2017, production moved to Los Angeles Center Studios (later moved again to Universal Studios Hollywood and later still to CBS Studio Center) in Los Angeles to accommodate Harvey's new syndicated talk show Steve, returning production of the regular series to Los Angeles for the first time since 2010.

-In November 2019, Harvey started production in South Africa for that country's version.
-It aired for the first time on Sunday, April 5, 2020.
-In conjunction, a website was launched, dedicated to the region to catch up on previous episodes, submit entries and engage from a local perspective.

 In March 2020, after initially announcing that production would continue with no studio audience, Fremantle suspended production of all of its programs (including Family Feud) due to the onset of the COVID-19 pandemic.
-In August 2020, Family Feud returned to production, returning to Atlanta after several years in California and with health and safety protocols (including social distancing and no studio audience) being enforced.
-Since 2021, the series was filmed at Trilith Studios in Fayetteville, Georgia.
-In February 2023, the show was renewed for three more seasons through 2025–26.
+In August 2020, Family Feud returned to production, returning to the state of Georgia after several years in California and with health and safety protocols (including social distancing and no studio audience) being enforced.

+From 2021 to 2024, the series was filmed at the Cathy Family-owned Trilith Studios in Fayetteville, Georgia.
+In early 2024, production of Family Feud moved back to Atlanta, and was moved to Tyler Perry Studios on the site of the historic Fort McPherson, with its celebrity edition also being moved there from California in 2025.

+In February 2023, Family Feud was renewed for three more seasons, taking the show through May 2026.

+Reruns

+Game Show Network has aired reruns of all the versions of Family Feud since inception.
+Currently, it airs blocks of reruns from the Steve Harvey run of the program.
+Reruns of episodes hosted by Dawson, Combs, Anderson, and Karn have been included among Buzzr's acquisitions since its launch on June 1, 2015.
+Dawson's and Combs's episodes also air as part of Family Feud Classic, a free ad-supported streaming television channel offered through Pluto TV.
+In 2019, reruns of the Karn-hosted episodes started airing on Up TV during the morning hours.